RatJuggler/advent-of-code/README.md

 ##### Some general points about my solutions:

 - I always like to have the odd test or two rather than going straight for the answer to prove I'm on the right track.
+But these will be mostly simple test methods using *assert* statements rather than complete separate tests (Note: For Java this means turning on asserts in the JVM with -ea).

 - I've probably overused regular expressions for parsing instead of simple string splits.